 - Claim form.
 Claim forms are available to download from the Health Partners website and from Health Partners centres.
 Completed forms and itemised accounts can then be mailed to the health fund.

 - On the spot.
-You can claim when you visit a HICAPS fund or Health Partners professional by presenting your Health Partners membership card.
+You can claim when you visit a provider with HICAPS or a Health Partners practise by presenting your Health Partners membership card.

 Claims are payable by cheque or direct credit.